 |Index to this page|

 Mitosis and cytokinesis of the zygote, an unusually large cell, produces an increasing number of smaller cells, each with an exact copy of the genome present in the zygote.
 However, the genes of the zygote are not expressed at first.
 The early activities of cleavage are controlled by the mother's genome; that is, by mRNAs and proteins she deposited in the unfertilized egg.
-In humans, the switch-over occurs after 4–8 cells have been produced; in frogs not until thousands of cells have been produced.
+In humans, the switch-over (called zygotic-genome activation, ZGA) occurs after 4–8 cells have been produced; in mice at the two cell stage; in frogs not until thousands of cells have been produced.
 Cleavage ends with the formation of a blastula.

 |More on cleavage (with illustrations)|